crev-dev/cargo-crev/README.md

 But in a world of NPM/PIP/Cargo/RubyGems - how do you do that?
 Can you keep up with ever-changing ecosystem?

-`crev` is a scalable, distributed, social, true-"code review" system.
-(as opposed to more common "code-change review" system).
+`crev` is a real "code review" system as opposed to typical "code-change review" system.

+`crev` is scalable, distributed and social.

+`crev` records review metadata: who, when, how did the review and stores this information in a verifiable way along with the code.

+`crev` starts at a file granularity, builds on top of it upwards, allowing spontaneous coordination and trust building on a personal, project, and global scale.

-It's a tool that we desperately need.
+`crev` is a tool that we desperately need.

 #### Status